Skip Ribbon Commands

 Organ Donation

-The regulation of living-donor transplantations (i.e. the removal of organs from a living donor for transplantation into a patient) has also been placed under the purview of HOTA since 2004.
-A living donor need not be related to the patient, but the organ transplant must satisfy the two major professional and ethical concerns.
+The regulation of living-donor transplantations (e.g., the removal of organs from a living donor for transplantation into a patient) has also been placed under the purview of HOTA since 2004.
+The living donor need not be related to the patient, but the organ transplant must satisfy the two major professional and ethical concerns.
 The donor must thoroughly understand the nature and consequence of the medical procedures, and have given his or her consent.
 Furthermore, there must not be any emotional coercion or financial inducement to donate an organ.

 For more information on HOTA, MTERA and living-donor organ transplantation in Singapore, please refer to the Ministry of Health’s “Live On” website, at www.liveon.sg.